-Anyone who's been watching Wade play for the past three months can plainly see that he's been significantly hampered by his right knee injury.
-The All-NBA Third Team guard has shown precious little of the burst, lateral quickness, open-court explosion or general havoc-wreaking that helped him to arguably the most efficient offensive season of his career this season.
+Anyone who's been watching Wade play for the past three months can plainly see that he's been significantly hampered by his right knee injury, as the All-NBA Third Team guard has shown precious little of the burst, lateral quickness, open-court explosion or general havoc-wreaking that helped him to arguably the most efficient offensive season of his career this year.
 There's not necessarily a doubt that Wade's giving Spoelstra what he has to offer (on the offensive end, at least) for as much as he can; rather, the issue might be that the tank just doesn't hold as much gas as it used to, thanks to the knee injury.

 Wade has scored in double figures in the first halves of all three games in this series, totaling 35 points on 15 for 25 shooting with 11 assists against three turnovers in 54 minutes.
 After intermission, though, he's fallen off a cliff — just eight total points on 4 for 18 combined shooting, two assists and two turnovers in 45 minutes.
 Wade was asked about the stark drop-off on Wednesday, and whether it's connected to ongoing knee trouble that reduces his effectiveness throughout the game.

-But it might not be so pointless to ask whether this version of the Heat can do more with less Wade.
+It might not be so pointless, though, to ask whether this version of the Heat, right now, can do more with less Wade.
 Tom Haberstroh suggested as much in a recent ESPN Insider piece on the prospect of benching Wade.
 Miami has outscored its opposition by 5.1 points per 100 possessions with Wade on the bench this postseason and by 15.3-per-100 with Wade sitting down.

-The stats suggest that Miami's been WAY worse with Wade on the court through three Finals games (San Antonio's blowing them out by nearly 18 points-per-100) than with him sitting (the Heat have blown the Spurs out by more than 22 points-per-100).
-And while the small sample size makes the numbers hard to rely on, they seem to match the eye test, which reveals how San Antonio's not worrying about him, how he's fading later in games, and even how the Heat seem to be both more defensively active and attentive when Wade leaves in favor of Allen.
+The stats suggest that Miami's been WAY worse with Wade on the court through three Finals games (San Antonio's blowing them out by nearly 18 points-per-100) than with him sitting (the Heat have blown the Spurs out by more than 22 points-per-100), too.
+And while the small sample size makes the numbers hard to rely on, that seems to match the eye test, which reveals how San Antonio's not worrying about him, how he's fading later in games and even how the Heat seem to be both more defensively active and attentive when Wade leaves in favor of Allen.